jnidzwetzki/bboxdb/docs/_posts/2016-12-12-converter.md

 ---

 # OpenStreetMap
 BBoxDB ships with an converter for OpenStreetMap (.osm.pbf - Protocolbuffer Binary Format) to GeoJSON data.
-The converter reads .osm.pbf files, filters certain elements and writes the matching elements to seperate files in GeoJSON format.
+The converter reads .osm.pbf files, filters certain elements and writes the matching elements to separate files in [GeoJSON](http://geojson.org/) format.

-## Output Filter
+## Internal architecture
+.osm.pbf files consist of three different structures: nodes, ways, and relations.
+Nodes are simply points in the space; ways have an extend and are composed of multiple nodes.
+Relations describe the relationship between some nodes.
+The converter considers only nodes and ways.
+All structures are enhanced with properties; i.e., a key-value map, which contains information about the object.
+For example the name of the object or the maximal speed for a road.

+The main task of the converter is to find all required nodes for the ways.
+The .osm.pbf files contain all nodes at the top; the ways are stored at the bottom of the files.
+The files are processed in a streaming manner with the Osmosis parser.
+Filters are applied to the nodes and ways.
+If the filter matches, the node or way is written into the appropriate output file in GeoJSON format.

 At the moment, the converter filters the following nodes and ways:

 |    Filter      |    Content    |